connectingsilverstonevps/connectingsilverstonevps.github.io/index.md

 Tap on [this link](https://bit.ly/2JrOyrY) and select Import VPN Profile.

+Tap on Import Certificate from VPN Profile, then paste the password you copied.

+Tap OK, then Select.

 Tap "Import" at the top right.

-Paste the password you copied in.

 **To Turn On VPN**

-Go to the strongSwan app, and select "Algo 172.62.43.211" and it should connect.
+Go to the strongSwan app, and select "DigitalOcean VPN" and it should connect.

 ## Technical bits